-Sadly this is not the case as if you have assets over £15,000.00 your executors are required to obtain a legal document known as a “Grant of Probate” if you die leaving a will or a “Grant of Letters of Administration” if you die without a will (intestate).
-When a person dies, they usually leave an estate (including money, possessions and property) and sometimes a will.
-A will should name one or more executors who are responsible for collecting in all the money, paying any debts and distributing any legacies left to individuals or organisations.
+When you die and have assets over £15,000.00 your executors are required to obtain a legal document known as a “Grant of Probate” if you die leaving a will.
+If you die without a Will (also known as Intestate) the administrators of your estate are required to obtain a legal document known as a“Grant of Letters of Administration”.
+When a person dies, they usually leave an estate (including money, possessions and property) and sometimes a Will.
+A Will should name one or more executors who are responsible for collecting in all the money, paying any debts and distributing any legacies left to individuals or organisations.

-In order to access the estate, the executor needs to apply to the probate registry for a document called a Grant of Representation or ‘grant’.
-This process is called probate.
+In order to access the estate, the executor needs to apply to the probate registry for a document called a Grant of Representation or Probate.
 The grant establishes who can legally collect money from banks, building societies and other organisations which hold assets belonging to the deceased person.
 These grants appoint people known as personal representatives to administer the deceased person’s estate.

 IS A GRANT ALWAYS NEEDED?